Links on Android Authority may earn us a commission. Learn more.

 Google Pixel price: $649 – $869

-Google didn’t shy from charging premium prices, even though, frankly, the first-generation Pixel’s hardware was hot garbage.
+The search giant didn’t shy from charging premium Google Pixel prices, even though, frankly, the first-generation Pixel’s hardware was hot garbage.
 The metal and glossy finish chipped too easily, the phone lacked the increasingly standard IP68 water and dust resistance rating, and the rear camera didn’t even feature OIS.
-There really wasn’t a lot of hardware on offer for such a high price tag.
+There wasn’t a lot of hardware on offer for such a high price tag.

 Instead, Google Assistant, the Pixel Launcher, and Google’s impressive HDR+ photography software won Google some early fans.
 To this day, software remains one of the most compelling reasons to purchase a Pixel handset.